 A soothing and anti-ageing ingredients in a bottle.
 This will boost the anti-ageing effect as well as reduce the side effect of your other retinoid products.

 Keep Cool Bamboo Soothe Serum

 Their blend of 66% bamboo water, centella asiatica and hyaluronic acid can help you conquer the irritating and dryness side effect of your retinoid.

 Say no more to irritation, dry and red skin with this tencel sheet mask soaked with 42% aloe extract.

 Retinoids and Sensitive Skin

-Takeaway: Retinoid is that one dream ingredients for anti-aging in your skincare product.
+Takeaway: Retinoid is that one dream ingredients for anti-ageing in your skincare product.
 However, their side effects can be a drawback for some people.
 Although with the right placement and care, you can totally avoid the side effects.
-If you have a concern on aging, acne, and loss of elasticity on your skin, this is one ingredient that you would want to be in your vanity.
-This ingredient actually won’t only reverse the signs of aging, but also prevent them.
+If you have a concern on ageing, acne, and loss of elasticity on your skin, this is one ingredient that you would want to be in your vanity.
+This ingredient actually won’t only reverse the signs of ageing, but also prevent them.